 My favorite dining spot is the multi-level Happiest Hour patio bar and lounge, which offers an excellent ambiance, delicious American fare and drinks.
 Happiest Hour is a six-minute walk from the museum, and they have free valet available.

 Altogether, my three favs offer diverse options for everyone – families, couples, adults-only events or large group events.
 Dallas is a great city and this is just the tips of the iceberg!
 Come and explore the Lone Star state for yourself!

-To access more information about local restaurants, unique attractions, and special offers in CITY, visit our Destination Guide, or explore Hilton properties in CITY below.
+To access more information about local restaurants, unique attractions, and special offers in Dallas, visit our Destination Guide, or explore Hilton properties in Dallas below.